HIVE-MIND COLLECTIVISM, A Philosophical-Ideological Theoretical System

 • A call to collective oneness drawn from Indigenous thought across all continents

-It is not the Borg.
+It is not the Borg, it is not turning others into robots.
 It does not seek to erase consciousness.
 It seeks to heal it.

 The main goal of Hive-Mind Collectivism is to achieve equality and maximum efficiency, and the best way to do that is by everyone giving into a hive mind because it ends division, eliminates competition, and allows everyone to work together in tandem.